g0730n/GORK/README.md

 I am writing this Interpreted Language in C. The idea is it is supposed to be simple, but also powerful.

+This is the 4th or 5th version of GORK.
+So far this one has been the best.
+I am learning C by writing this interpreter.

 Below are features that will be implimented, and their progress:

 - [x] Allocate memory for PROGRAM MEMORY, VARIABLE TABLE, and STACK